The narrow islands of New Zealand did not appear on a world map until 1646, after Abel Tasman’s visit in 1642.

 Part of story: Diving and snorkelling

 When exploring the natural world, people encountered plants and animals that became part of their culture.
-They treated them in diverse ways, such as incorporating them into

 Part of story: European discovery of plants and animals